10 Ways to Overcome Your Anxiety and Panic Attacks

 Researchers have found that Magnesium is necessary to dissipate the effects of traumatic stress that can occur from intense episodes of fear or anxiety.
 Magnesium also helps undo the bad programming from prior anxiety attacks by helping to create new brain response patterns not influenced by fear or anxiety.
 If you can, get a blood test and check to see if you have a magnesium deficiency.
-If you do, consider a Natural magnesium supplement.
+If you do, consider a natural magnesium supplement.
 You might be surprised by the results.

 Omega 3 fatty acids were found to reduce the effects of stress and anxiety by 20 percent.
 Make sure you get proper omega-3 status by having more fatty fish in your diet, or by taking an organic fish oil supplement.
 It can reduce anxiety and also systemic inflammation all over your body.

 GABA – GABA is short for gamma-aminobutyric acid, and its role in the body is to calm the firing nerves in our central nervous systems.
 Long term stress can interfere with production of this neurotransmitter, and you don’t have enough of it, you can experience manic behavior, alcoholism, anxiety and recklessness.
 Other symptoms of GABA deficiency include headaches, palpitations and low libido.
-You may consider trying 500-1000 mg a day of a GABA supplement, or have more food that increases its production: Nuts, bananas, broccoli and spinach, green tea, citrus fruit and rice bran.
+You may consider trying 500-1000 mg a day of a GABA supplement, or eat more food that increases its production: nuts, bananas, broccoli and spinach, green tea, citrus fruit and rice bran.

-#3 – Anti-Anxiety Diet (Not Actually a diet at all!)
+#3 – Anti-Anxiety Diet (not actually a diet at all!)

 Anxiety and panic have always been considered to be mental conditions, right?

 Wrong.
-New research has found Anxiety and depression may actually originate from the gut.
+New research has found anxiety and depression may actually originate from the gut.
 That’s why so many people suffer from both Irritable Bowel Syndrome and Anxiety at the same time.
 A healthy diet will definitely, and I repeat definitely, dramatically help you overcome anxiety and panic attacks.

 We all know what a healthy diet is, so no excuses please.
 Reduce sugar, fat, meat and dairy as much as you can, and eat much more vegetables and fruits.